メインコンテンツまでスキップ

 Before you begin this guide, you must have:

-If you are an AGS Starter customer, you can create an IAM client with all the necessary permissions for dedicated server uploading by clicking Create DS Uploader IAM Client under the Create New button on the IAM Clients page.
+If you are an AGS Shared Cloud customer, you can create an IAM client with all the necessary permissions for dedicated server uploading by clicking Create DS Uploader IAM Client under the Create New button on the IAM Clients page.
 A client that is capable of uploading a dedicated server has the DS Uploader tag.

 • Stored the dedicated server executables and any supporting files within a folder.